NFL Suspends Myles Garrett Indefinitely After Brutal Helmet Fight

 In addition, Garrett's teammate, Larry Ogunjobi, was suspended without pay for one game and fined "an additional amount" for "unnecessary roughness, specifically for shoving an opposing player to the ground during an altercation."
 Steelers center Maurkice Pouncey was also suspended without pay for three games and fined "an additional amount for fighting, including punching and kicking an opponent."
 According to NFL.com, citing NFL Network Insider Ian Rapoport's sources, both Ogunjobi and Pouncey, are expected to appeal these punishments.
 The suspensions may be appealed within three business days.

-However, these might not be the only ones facing disciplinary action.
+However, these three might not be the only ones facing disciplinary action.

 "Additional discipline for other players will be forthcoming through the standard accountability process, including those players that left the bench to enter the fight area," the statement continued.